UNC-Libraries/jitterbug/README.md

 $ $SOLR_HOME/bin/solr create -c jitterbug-transfers
 ```

-9. Use the Solr web app to import data from MySQL to index each Jitterbug core.
-This will take about 25 minutes for all cores.
-The import configuration (including the SQL Solr will use for querying MySQL) for each core can be found in the respective conf directory, in the solr-data-config.xml file.
-	1. Point your favorite web browser to http://localhost:8983/solr.
-	2. Use the Solr "Core Selector" menu to select the jitterbug-items core.
-	3. Click the Dataimport button under the Core Selector menu.
-	4. Underneath the Execute button, check the Auto-Refresh Status checkbox.
-	5. Click Execute.
-	6. When jitterbug-items is finished indexing, repeat these steps for each core.

-10. Add a crontab entry for the Jitterbug (Laravel) [scheduler](https://laravel.com/docs/5.2/scheduling).
-This job will run every minute and will create the activity stream when there have been new transactions.
+9. Add a crontab entry for the Jitterbug (Laravel) [scheduler](https://laravel.com/docs/5.2/scheduling).
+This job will run every minute and will create the activity stream when there have been new
+transactions.
 ```bash
 $ crontab -e
 ```
-   Paste the following into the crontab editor (vi) (where $JITTERBUG_HOME is the absolute path to your Jitterbug repo) then save:
+   Paste the following into the crontab editor (vi) (where $JITTERBUG_HOME is the
+   absolute path to your Jitterbug repo) then save:
 ```bash
    * * * * * php $JITTERBUG_HOME/artisan schedule:run >> /dev/null 2>&1
 ```

-11. Install Jitterbug dependencies.
+10. Install Jitterbug dependencies.
 ```bash
 $ cd $JITTERBUG_HOME
 $ composer update #PHP dependencies
 $ npm install
 ```

-12. Create a new application key.
+11. Create a new application key.
 ```bash
 $ php artisan key:generate
 ```

-### Configuration
+#### Configuration
-1. Copy ```$JITTERBUG_HOME/.env.example``` to ```$JITTERBUG_HOME/.env```.
+1. Copy `$JITTERBUG_HOME/.env.example` to `$JITTERBUG_HOME/.env`.
-2. Edit the DB_\* and ADLDAP_\* properties in ```$JITTERBUG_HOME/.env```.
-The DB_\* properties will be determined by you, the developer, based on your database configuration.
-The ADLDAP_\* properites you should get from a UNC sysadmin or another Jitterbug developer.
-Specifically, you will need the credentials for the LDAP admin user, and the LDAP group search string to put in the limitation filter after the = sign.
-The SOLR_\* properties will likely be the same as what is in the .env.example file.
+2. Edit the DB_\* in `$JITTERBUG_HOME/.env`.
+The DB_\* properties will be determined by you,
+the developer, based on your database configuration.
+The SOLR_\* properties will likely be the same
+as what is in the .env.example file.
+3. Choose a password for the `ADMIN_USER_PASSWORD` for the dev admin user.

-### Asset Compilation
+#### Asset Compilation
 1. Run Gulp

 ```bash